ilan-anodot/anodotcost_api_docs_slate/source/includes/_Forecast.md

 > Endpoint: **GET /api/v2/forecast/**

-Anodot Autonomous Forecast is an additional product on top of Anodot, enabling the customer to get continous forecast for specific metrics.
-The forecast product is based on **Tasks** which are running in Anodot.
+Anodot Autonomous Forecast is an additional product on top of Anodot, enabling the customer to get continous forecast for specific metrics.</br>The forecast product is based on **Tasks** which are running in Anodot.
 The tasks are providing the projected values of metrics based on previous behaviour.
 You can consider tasks as a kind of stream which sends forecast metrics into your account, enabling you to build dashboards on top of them.

-The data hierarchy as as follows: Forecast Tasks --> Each task has metrics --> Each metric has forecast values (or results).
+The data hierarchy is as follows: Forecast Tasks --> Each task has metrics --> Each metric has forecast values (or results).
 So a good way to traverse all the information would be:<br>

 * Get list of tasks --> [GET Forecast Tasks](#get-forecast-tasks)
 * for each task - get list of metrics --> [GET Task Metrics](#get-task-metrics)